OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 </p>

 ## Raw Data Files
-The FACT system produces raw datafiles on the format of
+The FACT system produces raw datafiles on the following format.
+Eatch time a fiber fires off a signal is sent containing the information of the fiber number N, the time at which the fiber went off and the amount of time the fiber stayed on.

 | **N**   | **t** | **tot** |
 |-----|---|-----|